-Your body’s working hard, so let an experts trained in pregnancy massage work some magic on your muscles.
+Your body’s working hard, so let experts trained in prenatal massage work some magic on your muscles so you receive amazing physical and mental health benefits.

 Ruchika Jain was only four months pregnant with her second child, but her feet throbbed, her back ached, and sleep was difficult.
 At the advice of her doctor, the Seattle mom decided to try massage therapy.
 Not only did her aches and pains subside, but she even managed to nap during the sessions.
 “I felt rejuvenated,” Jain says, “and I had more energy to keep up with my 3-year-old son.”

-Studies have found that moms-to-be can reap both mental and physical rewards from prenatal massage.
+Studies have shown that prenatal massage offers moms-to-be many benefits.
 In fact, massage is a common alternative therapy recommended by doctors for pregnant women.
 One reason: “Pregnancy does a number on your posture.
 It compresses your lower back, weakens your core, and places a lot of pressure on your legs and feet,” says Abigail Dennis, M.D., an ob-gyn at the Family Childbirth and Children’s Center at Mercy Hospital, in Baltimore.
 Find out the benefits (and differences) of prenatal massage — and how to get a good one.

 The Power of Touch